openNDS/openNDS/docs/source/config.rst

 Default: router's volatile tmpfs storage eg on OpenWrt ``/tmp``

-Local logging can be directed to any storage accessible to the router eg USB drive, SSD etc
+Local logging can be directed to any storage accessible to the router e.g. USB drive, SSD etc

 **WARNING** - you should not use the router's built in flash storage as this would cause excessive wear and in a live system will result quite quickly in flash failure making the router useless.